PCS is an independent initiative. It is not an industry body, an industry association or a trade association.

-The boards of the operating companies are chosen by the PCS Association Board.
+The boards of the operating companies are chosen by the board of the PCS Association Board as sole shareholder.

 In compliance with the requirements of the STS Regulation and to underpin the operating companies’ independence and integrity, both the boards of PCS UK and PCS EU will have two independent directors.
-The independent directors are required to meet the European Union’s definition of independence.
+The independent directors are required to meet the European Union’s and the UK’s definition of independence respectively.

 Please, fill in the form below to join our mailing list and receive updates on the PCS news items.